DIKECC/Lookerlab/README.md

 📊 **Objective:** Identify states and cities with the highest number of heliports
 📌 **Dataset:** Airports
 🔹 **Key Metrics:** Airports Count, State, Facility Types
-🛠 **Process:** Used a table visualization with pivoting to display the facility type distribution, sorting by the highest number of airports in each state.
+🛠 **Process:** Created a table visualization filtering only for heliports, then grouped results by City and State, sorting by the highest number of airports.
 <p align="center">
   <img src="https://i.imgur.com/62TgaWL.png" height="80%" width="80%" alt="Replace"/>
 </p>